project-fifo/docs/chunter/configuration.rst

 Intervals
 *********

-`Chunter <../chunter.html>`_ allows the users to configure various intervals that get a balance between accuracy and load.
+Chunter allows the users to configure various intervals that get a balance between accuracy and load.
 The defaults are sensible values but can be tuned as needed.

 `update_services_interval`
     The interval services for a zone are checked.
 The default is 10s.
 Changes are noted even when the state is the same at least for the nsq logging.